Eóganachta: Surnames and clan names

-Eóganachta dynastic surnames include O'Callaghan, MacCarthy, O'Donoghue, MacGillycuddy, O'Keeffe, O'Moriarity, O'Sullivan, among others, many of them of contested origin.
+Eóganachta dynastic surnames include O'Callaghan, MacCarthy, O’Hurley, Hurley, O'Donoghue, MacGillycuddy, O'Keeffe, O'Moriarity, O'Sullivan, among others, many of them of contested origin.
 MacAuliffe is typically a MacCarthy (Cremin) sept.
 MacGillycuddy is an O'Sullivan (Mor) sept.
 O'Long is classed as Eóganacht (Raithlind).
 O'Driscoll is Corcu Loígde (Dáirine) but the family are related to the Eóganachta through early and late marriages and so qualify as natural kin.
 O'Leary can be either Corcu Loígde or Uí Fidgenti or Eóganacht depending on the sept.
 O'Carroll of Éile may or may not be distantly related to the Eóganachta.
 Scannell was also a sept of some significance and it is recorded that in 1014, Eocha, son of Dunadbach, Chief of Clann Scannail, and Scannail son of Cathal, Lord of Eóganacht Locha Léin, were killed at the Battle of Clontarf.

 Out of the approximately 150 surviving Irish surnames of princely or comital origins, the Eóganachta and their allies account for approximately 30, or about one fifth.
 Unfortunately their pedigrees are often hopelessly disorganized and confused and so it is difficult or impossible to tell in many cases which people belong to which septs, or in fact if they even belong to the Eóganachta at all.
 There is also great evidence in the pedigrees and regnal lists of repeated modification, outright fabrication, and unceremonious deletion, at least for the early period (all concerned sources), with some criticisms quite severe, although this is also a problem with Connachta and Laigin material.